Agricen

-Agricen is a plant health biotechnology company headquartered in Plano, Texas, United States, that produces microbially derived biochemical products for the agriculture, turf and ornamental plant markets.
+Agricen is a plant health biotechnology company headquartered in Plano, Texas, United States, that produces microbially derived biochemical and biostimulant products for the agriculture, turf and ornamental plant markets.

 History

 Agricen was founded as Advanced Microbial Solutions in 1998.
 In July 2012, Agricen entered a strategic partnership with Loveland Products, Inc., a provider of crop input products and part of then publicly traded company Agrium Inc., which is now Nutrien.
 As part of the agreement, Loveland Products acquired an ownership position in the company.
 The company’s name was changed to Agricen in early 2013.
 In August 2014, Agrium (now Nutrien), acquired a controlling interest in Agricen through Loveland Products.

 Agricen also operates in Australia under the name Agricen Australia.